 Disadvantages

-• Higher equipment cost compared with fingerprint scanners.
+• Higher equipment cost than fingerprint scanners.

 3. Retina Recognition